DHTMLX/docs-diagram/docs/api/editor/editmode_property.md

 ### Description

-@short: Optional, hides/shows the left/right panels of the editor
+@short: Optional.
+Hides/shows the left/right panels of the editor

 ### Usage